 \subsubsection{Performance evaluation.}

-An overview of the style classification accuracies is provided in Table~\ref{tab:style_prediction}.
-Remarkably, all four VLMs performed significantly better than random chance, even without being specifically trained or fine-tuned to predict art style.
-The highest accuracy is achieved by GPT-4o, which scores 51.62\% on WikiArt, 47.24\% on JenAesthetics, and 65.31\% on ArTest.
+An overview of the style classification accuracies is provided in Table~\ref{tab:style_prediction_new}.
+Remarkably, all three VLMs performed significantly better than random chance, even without being specifically trained or fine-tuned to predict art style.
+The highest accuracy is achieved by GPT-4o, which scores 53.42\% on WikiArt and 54.35\% on JenAesthetics.
 The success of GPT-4o can be explained by its massive training process.
 Nevertheless, a gap remains between the VLMs and the state-of-the-art style classification method, \textit{Big Transfer learning} \cite{zhao2022big}, which correctly classifies 71.24\% of WikiArt's paintings across all 27 classes.
-This indicates a margin for improvement before VLMs can be safely deployed for art style classification.
+This indicates that further improvements are needed before VLMs can be safely deployed for art style classification.

-To better understand the performance of the VLMs, we examine the F1 Score for each style, as illustrated in Figure~\ref{fig:styles_precision_recall}.
-We include more visualizations of the resulting precision, recall, and F1 Score in the Appendices, Section \ref{appendix:results}.
-The styles with highest F1 scores across the examined datasets and models include Baroque, Impressionism, Romanticism, and Ukiyo-e, while Action Painting, Analytical and Synthetic Cubism, Contemporary Realism, and New Realism tend to score low.
-The variation in F1 Scores reflects the duration of these style movements and the number of paintings produced within them.
+To better understand the performance of the VLMs, we examine the F1 score for each style, as illustrated in Appendix~\ref{Appendix F}.
+The styles with the highest F1 scores across the datasets and models include Baroque, Impressionism, Pointilism, and Pop Art, followed closely by Abstract Expressionism and Romanticism.
+In contrast, Action Painting, Analytical and Synthetic Cubism, and New Realism tend to have lower scores.
+The variation in F1 scores reflects the duration of these style movements and the number of paintings produced within them.